 The Christmas season is here… and I don’t want to miss what it’s really all about in the glitzy wrappings of the season!!

-One of the most disappointing things that can happen at Christmas is to receive a beautifully wrapped box that promises something really valuable… something significant… something needed and desired and discover that what is inside is just a cheap, insignificant, or worthless gag gift!
+One of the most disappointing things that can happen at Christmas is to receive a beautifully wrapped box that promises something really valuable… something significant… something needed and desired and discover that what is inside is cheap, insignificant, or just a worthless gag gift.
 I think we’d all rather receive something a bit more commonly wrapped that was really something needed and desired!

 Give me the ordinary wrappings of Bethlehem and shepherds on a hillside “keeping watch over their flocks by night” … filled with the splendor of an “angel of the Lord who appeared to them, and the glory of the Lord shining around them” and “a great company of the heavenly host appearing with the angel, praising God and saying, ‘Glory to God in the highest heaven, and on earth peace to those on whom His favor rests!’”
 Now that’s Christmas!!
 And I don’t want to miss it!!